Porto, Our Movement

 Porto, Our Movement (Portuguese: Porto, o Nosso Movimento) is a grassroots movement from the city of Porto, the second largest city in Portugal.
 It was founded by Rui Moreira in order to run for the 2013 local election.
 The movement has had the support of the CDS – People's Party from 2013 to 2021 and of the Liberal Initiative in the 2021 election.

 Rui Moreira was elected Mayor of Porto for the first time in 2013, being re-elected in 2017 and 2021.
-In 2025, the movement decided to run again in that year's local elections, selecting Deputy Mayor Filipe Araújo as their candidate.
+In 2025, the movement decided to run again in that year's local elections, selecting Deputy Mayor Filipe Araújo as their candidate, but was mostly wiped out from the city's local government branches.

 Names

 Throughout the years, Porto, Our Movement, ran under different names in the local elections: